 The –global parameter tells GIT we want to affect it to every repository.

-Not everyone knows that there is a file in you .git folder where you can put your unwanted files.
+Not everyone knows that there is a file in your .git folder where you can put your unwanted files.
 And yes – the file is .git/info/exclude.
-It will work generally like .gitignore but it will affect only this single repository and will not be sent to remote repository.
+It will work generally like .gitignore but it will affect only this single repository and will not be sent to the remote repository.

 I think it can be a bit confusing.
 That’s why I created a simple table with a quick overview.